-The CFA exam results day for the Feb 2022 CFA exams is estimated to be 12 April 2022 for Level 1 and 19 April 2022 for Level 2.
+The CFA exam results day for the Feb 2023 CFA exams will be announced on 28 March 2023 for Level 1 and 13 April 2023 for Level 3.

 Remember that you can track all important events by syncing with our CFA Calendar, including our predicted exam results dates.

 CFA results day can be a bit chaotic – that’s why in anticipation of results day, we’ve put together a few FAQs about results day that you’re like to wonder about, regardless of whether it’s your first time receiving it or not.

 If you’ve got an additional question, simply drop it in the comments and you’ll get an answer from us!

 #1 – How will CFA exam results be delivered?

 The CFA results used to be posted on the CFA Institute website, and you had to log into the website to check your results.
 Naturally, this crashed their website every results day, and after several years CFA Institute switched to delivering full detailed results via email.